jbprek/CCKAD/questions/06-schema-notes.md

 ## Avro Union
-Way to define fields with muliplle types
+Way to define fields with muliple types

 Most common use to have optional values in a field